-The MAVERICK™ 12-Outlet Drip Kit can be used on new or existing installations to convert a sprinkler riser into a drip irrigation system, applying 50% to 70% less water than a conventional sprinkler system.
-The PC12100 and the PC12102 drip emitter outlets are used to apply water at the root zone area of the plant only, eliminating pest problems, weed growth and water waste from evaporation and run off.
-The kit, recommended for watering individual shrubs, roses or trees, contains a manifold with 12 pressure compensating drip emitters for even uniformity from each outlet, 100’ of 1/8” micro tubing, 12 stakes to secure the micro tubing, 8 caps to close unused outlets and 12 bug plugs to close the end of the 1/8” micro tubing.
-Additionally, the kit has 12 converter barbs to convert each outlet from the use of 1/8” micro tubing to 1/4” micro tubing.
+The Maverick™ 12-Outlet Drip Kits can be used on new or existing installations to convert a sprinkler riser into a drip irrigation system, applying 50% to 70% less water than a conventional sprinkler system.
+The kits' drip emitter outlets are used to apply water at the root zone area of the plant only, eliminating pest problems, weed growth and water waste from evaporation and run off.
 The 12-outlet manifold can be used to cover individual plants or closely spaced groups of plants within the layout.
-These two kits are complete kits containing all the parts required to install a complete system.
+These two kits contain all the parts required to install a complete system.

 Remove your existing sprinkler from the riser.

-Run lengths of micro tubing to your plants and secure with tubing stakes.
+Run pieces of micro tubing to your plants and secure with tubing stakes.

 - First, we recommend using the 12-outlet drip irrigation manifold in an area where the plants are close to the sprinkler riser you are replacing.
 We also recommend using short lengths of micro tubing, and not exceeding six to eight feet from the riser, to allow for easy maintenance.

 - Make sure that the output of the manifold is sufficient to cover the plants in the area close to the sprinkler riser.
 Our suggestion is to use a minimum of two outlets per plant.